Transferring Credits

 • The student will receive a detailed transfer credit evaluation with any possible UM course equivalencies.

-• Advisors will determine how the transferable credits satisfy degree requirements and approve the course equivalencies.
+• Students will utilize the Miami Academic Transfer Evaluation System (MATES) to determine how the transferable credits satisfy degree requirements and apply course equivalencies.

 Credits that will not be accepted